| overview

 infrastructure to divides that encompass cultural differences,

-accessibility and price
+accessibility and pricea

 winding-back of enthusiasms for telecentres and other